 Caring Santas in Indy: 6 Sensory-Friendly Santa Visit Experiences

 As Christmas nears, many kids will be planning their visits to the big guy in red.
 For kids with autism or other behavioral or intellectual disorders, the annual visit and photo with Santa can be a challenging endeavor.
-Fortunately, more and more programs are popping up to make it a little easier to include all children in this beloved tradition and the Indianapolis area has several opportunities.
+Fortunately, more and more caring Santas and sensory-friendly Santa visit experiences are popping up to make it a little easier to include all children in this beloved tradition and the Indianapolis area has several opportunities.

-There are also other great sensory-friendly and special needs holiday events, from Nutcracker performances to Christmas Carol at the IRT.
+There are also other great sensory-friendly and special needs holiday events, from Nutcracker performances to the classic A Christmas Carol at the IRT.

 Indiana State Museum

 Experience the magic of the holidays in a sensory-friendly environment for families with children and adults with autism, or individuals with other sensory or developmental needs.
-During this time, Celebration Crossing will be made more welcoming by reducing overhead music, dimming lights, and providing sensory-based activities throughout the experience.
+During this time, the Indiana State Museum’s Celebration Crossing will be made more welcoming by reducing overhead music, dimming lights, and providing sensory-based activities throughout the experience.
 The Autism Society of Indiana will be present to assist families as needed.

 Tips for Creating a Positive Santa Experience: